Dr. Keith Brautigam - Professional Biography

 Opera engagements include Germont in La Traviata with Chautauqua Opera; Schaunard in La Boheme and The Sergeant of Police in Pirates of Penzance with Cleveland Opera; Papageno in Die Zauberflöte and Father Capulet in Roméo et Juliette with Opera Grand Rapids; Tonio in I Pagliacci with Skylight Opera Theater of Milwaukee; and Pantalone in Mozart's "new" opera, The Jewel Box, with Chicago Opera Theater, among numerous other roles.

 In the spring of 2022, Dr. Brautigam retired as full professor from the voice faculty of Indiana Wesleyan University.
 Having been twice tenured during his career, he previously served on the faculties of Calvin University in Grand Rapids, MI (tenured); the Baldwin-Wallace University Conservatory of Music in Berea, OH (tenured), where he served as chair of the voice department; Moody Bible Institute in Chicago; and Huntington University in Huntington, Indiana.
-Presently (and concurrently with his final year at Indiana Wesleyan University), he serves as the Director of Education for Heartland Sings, a non-profit vocal production company in Fort Wayne, Indiana, where he coordinates all outreach and educational programming, and additionally teaches/coaches the professional principal vocal artists for the company.
+He presently serves as the Director of Education for Heartland Sings, a not-for-profit vocal production company in Fort Wayne, Indiana, where he coordinates all outreach and educational programming, and additionally teaches/coaches the professional principal vocal artists for the company.

 Dr. Brautigam holds a Bachelor of Music degree in vocal performance from Grand Rapids Baptist College (now Cornerstone University) in Grand Rapids, Michigan, and his Master of Music and Doctor of Music degrees in vocal performance from the prestigious Indiana University Jacobs School of Music in Bloomington, Indiana, where he studied with the world-renowned Wagnerian soprano and pedagogue, Miss Margaret Harshaw, and the long-time chair of the voice department, Dr. Roger Havranek.

 Contact Information for Dr. Keith Brautigam